Welcome

 I am a writer and novelist with strong interests in social justice, narrative medicine, and the history of psychiatry.
 I earned a Ph.D. in Comparative Literature, have Master's degrees in both French and German, and have traveled the globe.
 I have taught college classes in French, German, English, literature, composition, and creative writing.
 I have also been a guest contributor to the "On Being" blog of American Public Radio and a Pushcart Prize nominee.

-I hold an appointment as assistant professor in pediatrics in the Charlotte R. Bloomberg Children's Center at the Johns Hopkins Hospital in Baltimore, MD, where I direct AfterWards, a program in narrative medicine.
+I hold an appointment as an adjunct assistant professor in pediatrics in the Johns Hopkins University School of Medicine in Baltimore, MD, where I teach narrative medicine.
 I am on the editorial board of Bridle Path Press, a small, boutique, literary cooperative, which has published novels, short story collections, and poetry collections.
 I have presented my work at numerous national and regional conferences and have co-authored a handbook on writing.

-I have published articles, essays, short stories, profiles, and four novels, Choke Creek, Wolf Constellation, and in 2022 from BrickHouse Books, The Hanging of Ruben Ashford.
-Forthcoming in 2023 from Ethics Press is my new novel, The Eye Begins to See.
-I live in Baltimore, where my dog, Pandora, makes sure that I don't spend too much time working and that I get out to ramble in the beautiful Maryland woods.
+I have published articles, essays, short stories, profiles, and four novels: Choke Creek, Wolf Constellation, The Hanging of Ruben Ashford (BrickHouse Books 2022) and The Eye Begins to See (Ethics Press 2023).
+My current novel-in-progress, Beneath the Burning Sun, tells the story of a young seamstress from northern France who becomes swept up in the People's Crusade.
 This website will provide you with a snapshot of my work, past, current, and forthcoming.
 Welcome.

 In a hospital environment that is often hierarchical and siloed, attending a narrative medicine group reduces isolation among health care providers, makes them feel equally valued, and provides a platform to hear diverse perspectives.
 By moderating the stress that arises from the emotional labor of hospital work, narrative medicine may also enhance self-care.
 Journal of Radiology Nursing 36 (2017) 224-227